jmcheon/deep_learning_specialization/Course5/week1/READEME.md

 - the parameters it uses for each time step are shared

 why not a standard network?
-- inputs, outputs can be different lengths in different examples
+- inputs and outputs can be different lengths in different examples
 - doesn't share features learned across different positions of text

 <a id="1-2"></a>